jonjohnsonjr/til/post/readat.md

 Because `zip.NewReader` takes an `io.ReaderAt` instead of an `io.ReadSeeker`, we can safely open and read multiple files in the zip archive without worrying about any synchronization.

-However, just because the standard library doesn't use `io.ReaderAt` much doesn't mean that you can't!
+Anyway, just because the standard library doesn't use `io.ReaderAt` much doesn't mean that you can't!
-The whole point of this point is to encourage you to exploit the power of `io.ReaderAt` in your own code.
+The whole point of this post is to encourage you to exploit the power of `io.ReaderAt` in your own code.

 ### Why `io.ReadSeeker`, then?